Our Sustainability objectives in North America

 • Contracting provisions amongst supplier including anti-money laundering, anti-bribery and anti-modern slavery.

-Certain of the information included in and supporting these targets are forward-looking statements regarding Grosvenor’s goals and objectives, and are based on current expectations, assumptions, estimates, projections, opinions and beliefs.
-Forward-looking statements are inherently uncertain, and actual results may differ materially from those reflected herein.
+Certain of the information included in and supporting these targets are forward-looking statements regarding Grosvenor’s sustainability goals and projected environmental performance, and are based on current expectations, assumptions, estimates, projections, opinions and beliefs.
+Forward-looking statements are inherently uncertain and subject to risk, and actual results may differ materially from those reflected herein.
 Grosvenor does not assume any obligation to update such information, whether as a result of new information, future developments or otherwise, except as required by law.
+Nothing herein should be interpreted as a guarantee of certification or performance.
+Investors and stakeholders are advised to verify all claims independently.

 Group 2